-As noted above, the FLRA provides notice to employees regarding their rights under applicable Antidiscrimination Laws and Whistleblower Protection Laws.
+As noted above, the FLRA provides notice to employees regarding their rights under applicable federal Antidiscrimination Laws and Whistleblower Protection Laws.
 In addition to the No FEAR Act Notice currently posted on its intranet and internet sites (Attach.
-2(c)), the FLRA posts and disseminates a notice that informs all employees of the prohibition on employment discrimination based on race, color, religion, sex, national origin, age, disability, genetic information, or retaliation and provides information on the procedures for instituting an EEO complaint (Attach.
-2b).
+3), the FLRA posts and disseminates its policy that informs all employees of the prohibition on employment discrimination based on race, color, religion, sex, national origin, age, disability, genetic information, or retaliation and provides information on the procedures for instituting an EEO complaint (Attach.
+2).

-As consistent with OPM regulations implementing the requirements of § 201 of the No FEAR Act, particularly 5 C.F.R. § 724.403, the FLRA provided mandatory biennial No FEAR Act training for all employees, including supervisors and managers.
-The FLRA also provided such training to all new employees hired during the FY within 90 days of hire, as required under § 724.403.
+As consistent with OPM regulations implementing the requirements of § 201 of the No FEAR Act, particularly 5 C.F.R. § 724.203, the FLRA provides mandatory biennial No FEAR Act training for all employees, including supervisors and managers.
+The FLRA also provided such training to all new employees hired during the FY within ninety days of hire, as required under § 724.203.